 Multi-Role Users in Clever

-Understanding the API v3.x User Model
+Understanding the API v3.x user model

-• Each role includes:
+• role type

-• Role-specific metadata
+• role-specific metadata

 🚧